 Taste your way through the flavors of the winelands before an extraordinary adventure along the country's finest stretch of coast.

-The town, ideally situated in a magnificent mountain valley, boasts a mild Mediterranean climate.
 The Stellenbosch Wine Route is the oldest, largest, and probably the most visited of all the Southwest Cape's wine routes.
 Many of the estates are very old.
-Their gabled, whitewashed Cape Dutch homesteads, rolling vineyards and shade-dappled grounds are lovely beyond measure.
-Guests visit two of these fine estates where the art of wine making in South Africa is experienced first-hand.
-A large variety of wines can be sampled, allowing you the opportunity to find a wine that will suit your palate.
+Their gabled, whitewashed Cape Dutch homesteads, rolling vineyards, and shade-dappled grounds are lovely beyond measure.
+Guests visit two of these fine estates where the art of winemaking in South Africa is experienced first-hand.
+A large variety of wines can be sampled, allowing you the opportunity to find a wine that will suit your palette.
 Before traveling to the overnight destination in Franschhoek, a visit is made to the "Bergkelder", a unique cellar that is carved deep into the mountainside.

-Franschhoek is well-known for having some of the top restaurants in the country and, along with its strong wine culture and pristine natural and architectural beauty, has made the town into what many describe as the "food and wine capital" of South Africa.
+Franschhoek is well known for having some of the top restaurants in the country and, along with its strong wine culture and pristine natural and architectural beauty, has made Franschhoek into what many describe as the "food and wine capital" of South Africa.

 The tour visits a local ostrich farm.
-Thereafter we leave the Little Karoo, crossing the Outeniqua Mountains and arriving in the town of George.
+Thereafter we leave the Little Karoo, crossing the Outeniqua Mountains and arriving in the town of George in the Garden Route .
 We then journey on to Knysna, an hour's drive from George on a route that offers some spectacular scenery.
-The afternoon will be spent exploring the town of Knysna with a sunset cruise on the John Benn, a luxury pleasure cruise, providing guests with an experience to be remembered.
+The afternoon will be spent exploring the town of Knysna with a sunset cruise on the John Benn, Knysna's only luxury pleasure cruise, providing guests with an experience to be remembered.
 Enjoy stories of the legendary pilots and their exploits on a relaxing and comfortable cruise to the Knysna Heads.

 After an early breakfast, the tour will slowly make its way back to Cape Town along the National Highway, stopping off in Mossel Bay.
 During the boom years of ostrich farming, Mossel Bay was a major export port for ostrich feathers and other goods.
-We visit the Bartholomew Diaz Museum, which marks the spot where Diaz made his historical landing in the 1400's.
-On show is a replica of the original caravel in which Diaz made his landing.
+We visit the Bartholomew Diaz Museum, which marks the spot where Diaz made his historical landing in the 1400s.
+On show is a replica of the original caravel on which Diaz made his landing.
 It was donated to the museum by Portugal in commemoration of the 500 year anniversary of the landing.
 The original post office tree where mail was dropped off is still standing.
-We then travel through Swellendam before descending the Sir Lowry's Pass and reaching South Africa's "Mother City" - Cape Town.
-Guests will be dropped off at any location in the Cape Town region, at the end of an unforgettable Winelands and Garden Route Tour.
+We then travel through Swellendam before descending the St Lowry's Pass and reaching South Africa's "Mother City" - Cape Town.
+Guests will be dropped off at any location in the Cape Town region.